 Alcohol is bad during pregnancy.
-We know that and hence most pregnant women replace liquor with soda and diet soda during celebrations and parties.
+We know that and hence some pregnant women replace liquor with soda and diet soda during celebrations and parties.
 The idea behind this is that soda contains simpler ingredients such as carbonated water, sugar or artificial sweetener, and flavoring that seem harmless.
-But sodas are far complicated than they seem and their additives could have ulterior effects on you and your unborn child.
+But sodas are more complicated than they seem and their additives could have adverse effects on you and your unborn child.

 So is it safe to have soda during pregnancy?
 What about diet soda while pregnant?
 We address these questions in this MomJunction post.
 Read on.

 Is Soda And Diet Soda Safe During Pregnancy?